MEET THE TEAM

 I have had dance in my life since the age of 3.
 It was always my source of self-confidence and discipline growing up and it is now my calling to give that comfort and sense of security to other children.

-I am a mom of two amazing kids, Hendrix (14) and Ellie (11).
-We live on James Island with our dog Max (5).
+I am a mom of two amazing kids, Hendrix (15) and Ellie (11).
+We live on James Island with our dogs Max (6) and Bentley (1).

 I received my BA in Dance from the University of South Carolina in 1996.
 I had studied dance my entire life and felt compelled to pursue a career in teaching upon graduation.
 After setting up a successful dance program at the Jewish Community Center in West Ashley, I decided to go out on my own.
 I started Dance Moves in 2002 by traveling around to schools and teaching dance on site, now known as our “Traveling Program”.
 I taught all the classes and was a solo operation for almost 4 years.
 I hired my first employee when I had my son, and from then it has grown beyond my wildest dreams.
 I feel grateful every day for the community, staff and families that keep my dream alive and growing.

 Through the years, I have also loved working with people and sharing my story to help others.
-I recently started a coaching business, Authentic Coaching, that helps people find their own passion, get out of their own way, and make their goals and dreams a reality.
-I am also an intuitive energy healer and a Reiki Master.
+I recently started a coaching business, Authentic Coaching and Reiki that helps people find their own passion, get out of their own way, and make their goals and dreams a reality.
+I am also an intuitive energy healer and a Reiki Master and opened the Center For Healing right next door to the studio where we offer a wide variety of healing opportunities.

 I love watching all the students come through our doors each year, whether to just have fun or to be serious about dance.
 I feel strongly about lifting our students up and helping them achieve their goals., and most of all feel good about themselves.
 My staff is amazing and I feel honored to have the hard-working, passionate, and talented employees that I do.
 I look forward to your children and families getting to know our Dance Moves family.